paramraghavan/recipe-book-html-template/papad/sabudana-vettal.md

 # Sabudana Vettal
 - Soak 1 cup sabudana over night in water
 - Drain the water
-- Add water to wok, let heat up , add the sabudana to it
-- Add 2 green chillies or more and salt to taste and a pinch of asofedita
+- To the gridnder/mixeer -Add sabudana, 2 green chillies or more and salt to taste and a pinch of asofedit.
+- Add water as needed to the above.
+Run the grinder to a paste consistency
+- Pour into the wok, put it on gas
-- Let it cook really well intoi a watery soup
+- Let it cook really well into a watery soup
-- let it cool down
+- Let it cool down
 - Once it cool, get hold of parchment paper
 - lay the parchment paaper on the floor
 - The  cooked sabudana will be of kanji consistency
-- use a small ladle and pour it on the
+- use a small ladle/spon and pour into thin round shape.
+- The riounds should not touch each other
+- Let it dry outside in sun
+- After 4/5 hours or in the evening, flip these over and let it dry
+- these should be very very dry
+- these can be fried in oil